CEI-lab/FastRobots-2023/docs/Lab9.md

 You can complete your control in either one of the following ways:

-1. _Open loop control:_ If you are very short on time this week, you can use open loop control.
-You can either program your robot to spin around its own axis as slowly as possible while recording ToF readings, or you can program it to rotate in small increments interspersed with brief stops to record ToF readings.
+1. _Open loop control:_ Program your robot to spin around its own axis as slowly as possible while recording ToF readings, OR program it to rotate in small increments interspersed with brief stops to record ToF readings.
 Recall that the ToF sensor will report false outputs if the distance to the object changes too drastically during a reading -- a stationary robot can guarantee that the ToF sensor is pointing towards a fixed point in space.
    - This is by far the easiest type of control and if you are very pressed for time this is a good option.
    - Note that the angular spacing between your readings will likely be very inaccurate and depend on floor friction, battery levels, etc. This may lead to a poor map and it may lead to poor performance during the localization and navigation labs later in the semester.
    - Please quantify and/or use graphs to document that your open loop control works, and upload a video that shows how your robot turns.
    - You can maximally score 5 points in this lab if you decide to do open loop control.

-2. _Orientation control:_ If you choose this option, create a PID controller that allows your robot to do on-axis turns in small, accurate increments.
+2. _Orientation control:_ Create a PID controller that allows your robot to do on-axis turns in small, accurate increments.
    - Aim for at least 14 readings (roughly 25 degree increments) per 360 degree rotation.
    - If you completed Task B Orientation Control in [lab 6](Lab6.md) this is likely the easiest solution.
    - This option may also be best if you cannot get your robot to do slow reliable turns.
 Recall that the ToF sensor will report false outputs if the distance to the object changes too drastically during a reading -- a stationary robot can guarantee that the ToF sensor is pointing towards a fixed point in space.